grycap/oscar-cli/README.md

 Flags:
   -c, --cluster string  set the cluster
-      --owner string    GitHub owner that hosts the curated services (default "grycap") --path string     subdirectory inside the repository that contains the services --ref string      Git reference (branch, tag, or commit) to query (default "main")
+      --local-path string  use a local directory containing the RO-Crate metadata instead of fetching it from GitHub --owner string    GitHub owner that hosts the curated services (default "grycap") --path string     subdirectory inside the repository that contains the services --ref string      Git reference (branch, tag, or commit) to query (default "main")